ga-alex/react-simplex/README.md

 alternative
 Simplex.set('users', users)
 ```
 7. `Remeber - GET -> CHANGE -> SET.
-Direct change like Simplex.users.push() does't work as expected, it will be changed in Simplex - but not fire listeners. `
+Direct change array elements or object propertie like Simplex.users.push() does't work as expected, it will be changed in Simplex - but not fire listeners. `